-Discuss the characteristics of friends by reviewing the chart (Attachment Two) from Day One.
+Discuss the characteristics of friends by reviewing the chart (Handout Two) from Day One.
 Ask the students to explain how they can look, sound and act like friends while they play a game of kickball together.
 Encourage them to be specific about what they might say and do to practice friendship skills while they play.

 Introduce and explain the teacher chosen cooperative game(s).